sanketInTech/Wallet-Funds-Transfer-Service/README.md

 ##  Overview

-Rupee Transfer is a high-performance, Secure Payment API that implements banking-grade transaction management with ACID compliance.
-Built with Spring Boot 3 and Java 17, it demonstrates modern backend development practices including distributed transactions, optimistic locking, and JWT-based security.
+Rupee Transfer is a high-performance, Payment API that implements banking-grade transaction management with ACID compliance.
+Built with Spring Boot 3 and Java 17, it demonstrates modern backend development practices including distributed transactions, optimistic locking, and Spring security.

 ## Features